 Mid-size winner: Way back in the day, the Hyundai Sonata was an awkward looking and cheaper alternative to the Honda Accord.
 Then something weird happened in 2005 with the fifth generation model, as it turned into an attractive quality car with impeccable safety ratings.
 Since then, the Sonata has been the value leader of the mid-size segment.
 This applies to its legroom, too.
-The sixth generation Sonata, spanning 2010 to 2014, offered 45.5 inches of front leg room, the same as the larger and more expensive Hyundai Azera.
-The seventh generation has been on sale since 2015, and offers newer technology, plkus the same amount of legroom.
+The sixth generation Hyundai Sonata, spanning 2010 to 2014, offered 45.5 inches of front leg room, the same as the larger and more expensive Hyundai Azera.
+The seventh generation has been on sale since 2015, and offers newer technology, plus the same amount of legroom.

 Runner up: More of a tie than a runner up, the Kia Cadenza delivers the same interior room as the Sonata.
 This is because the Cadenza and Sonata share the same chassis, making them the same car under exterior body work.
 Look to the Kia if you want a sportier appearance.